dPys/PyNets/README.md

 Required User Inputs:

-	-Subject's data- Any 4D preprocessed fMRI file in MNI space, a text file containing a 4D time-series matrix, a pre-made grpah/adjacency matrix, or diffusion weighted image file with completed bedpostx outputs(in construction)
+	-Subject's data- Any 4D preprocessed fMRI file, a text file containing a 4D time-series matrix, a pre-made grpah/adjacency matrix, or diffusion weighted image file with completed bedpostx outputs (in construction)
 	-A subject ID (user-specified name of the directory containing the input data)

 2- Step 2: Create correlation graph object for NetworkX (based on covariance or sparse inverse covariance model fitting)